 The schematic is laid out similar to the real layout.
 The front end of the module and mixer consists of the FST3253 switch.
 It is a common device to use for this purpose and is known to perform well.
 It is fast and has relatively low on-resistance.
 One minor downside is that it does not come in a DIP so in this case I use the SOIC version.
 It did not matter very much since this compartment is built in dead-bug style anyway to help with symmetry and RF performance.
 The four sampling capacitors (C5-C8) are soldered directly to the legs of the FST3253.
 I matched four out of a batch of 50 that came within 1% of each other.
 The quality of these capacitors are important.
 I used R82 polyester capacitors for this.
 The two switch banks of the FST3253 are connected in parallel to further decrease on-resistance and the input is biased (R4,R5) at Vcc/2=2.5V.
-Also there is a resistor, R3, in series with the input.
-Depending on the rest of the design this resistor may or may not be needed (keep in mind that resistance here increase noise and reduce gain) but it can be used to maintain 50 Ohm input impedance outside the detector pass band.
-Preferably it should be left out.
+Also there is a resistor, R3, in series with the RF input/output.
+Depending on the rest of the design this resistor may or may not be needed (keep in mind that resistance here increase noise and reduce gain) but it can be used to maintain 50 Ohm impedance.
+Preferably it should be left out but may be needed to play nice with other components.
+I measured the output impedance of my module and it ended up being closer to 35 Ohms so I set R3 to 15 Ohms.
 The FST3253 is driven by a quadrature clock that can be treated as grey-code to activate the switches one at a time in sequence.